 Hooked on Internet Pornography

 He’s a respected member of the community, a successful businessman, a loving husband, and a devoted father.
-Hes a model citizen who hides a dark secret.
-In the dead of night he goes to his den to work at the computer.
+He’s a model citizen who hides a dark secret.
+In the dead of night, he goes to his den to work at the computer.
 There, behind closed doors, he feeds his addiction.
-This man is one of at least two million Internet users who are hooked on Internet pornography.
-As many as ten percent of these addicts will spend over eleven hours a week surfing the Web for pornographic content (National Council on Sexual Addiction and Compulsivity, October 19, 2000).
+This man is one of at least 200,000 Internet users who are hooked on Internet pornography.

 The Bible warns about sexual immorality in 1 Corinthians 6, verses 18 through 20:

 Internet pornography destroys careers, wrecks marriages, and ruins families.
-The most frightening aspect of all is it leads away from our Savior.
-In fact, the object of the addiction, in this case pornography, takes the place of God.
+The most frightening aspect of all is it leads us away from our Savior.
+In fact, the object of the addiction, in this case, pornography, takes the place of God.
 It is a form of idolatry.

-According to Dr. John Johnson, Administrator for Ministry Support Services at Wisconsin Lutheran Child and Family Service, pornographic images trigger some very powerful neuro-chemicals in the brain, and a person can become addicted very quickly.
+Pornographic images trigger some very powerful neurochemicals in the brain, and a person can become addicted very quickly.
 No one is immune to it.
-Like any addiction, it takes away from other things in life and a persons entire focus becomes sex.
+Like any addiction, it takes away from other things in life and a person’s entire focus becomes sex.

-If you have a problem with pornography, or know someone who does, get help by calling Wisconsin Lutheran Child and Family Service toll-free at 1-888-685-9522 and ask for Christian Family Counseling.
+If you have a problem with pornography or know someone who does, get help by contacting Conquerors Through Christ.

 May 4, 2018